Mind-Inc/MCP-Beckn/OVERVIEW.md

 # Beckn-MCP Integration: Overview

-This project connects AI assistants to real-world services through Beckn Protocol networks using Anthropic's Model Context Protocol (MCP) and Block's Goose orchestration framework.
+This project connects AI assistants to real-world services through Beckn Protocol networks using Anthropic's Model Context Protocol (MCP) and a pluggable orchestration framework.

 ## What Problem Does This Solve?